Jim Crow Museum

 Yes, many of us would rather talk about slavery than Jim Crow because a discussion of Jim Crow begs the question: "What about today?"

 In 1990 I joined the sociology faculty at Ferris State University in Big Rapids, Michigan.
 It was my second teaching position and my third "real" job.
 At that time, my collection of racist artifacts numbered more than 1,000.
 I kept the collection in my home, bringing out pieces when I gave public addresses, mainly to high school students.
-I discovered that many young people, blacks and whites, were not only ignorant about historical expressions of racism, but they believed that I was exaggerating when I described the awfulness of Jim Crow.
+I discovered that many young people, black and white, were not only ignorant about historical expressions of racism, but they believed that I was exaggerating when I described the awfulness of Jim Crow.
 Their ignorance disappointed me.
-I showed them segregation signs, Ku Klux Klan robes, and everyday objects that portrayed blacks with ragged clothes, unkempt hair, bulging eyes, and clown-like lips -- running toward fried chicken and watermelons and running away from alligators.
+I showed them segregation signs, Ku Klux Klan robes, and everyday objects that portrayed black people with ragged clothes, unkempt hair, bulging eyes, and clown-like lips -- running toward fried chicken and watermelons and running away from alligators.
 I talked to the students about the connection between Jim Crow laws and racist material objects.
 I was too heavy-handed, too driven to make them understand; I was, that is, learning to use the objects as teaching tools -- while, simultaneously, dealing with my anger.

 A seminal event occurred in 1991.
 A colleague told me about an elderly black woman who had a large collection of black-related objects.
 I will call her Mrs. Haley.
 She was an antique dealer in a small Indiana town.
 I visited her and told her about my collection.
 She seemed unimpressed.
 I described how I used the racist objects to teach students about racism.
 Again, she was not impressed.
 Her store displayed a few pieces of racist memorabilia.
 I asked if she kept most of the "black material" at her home.
 She said that she kept those pieces in the back, but I could only see them if I agreed to a condition, namely, I could never "pester" her to sell me any of the objects.
 I agreed.
 She locked the front door, put the "closed" sign in the window, and motioned for me to follow her.